Pennsylvania Route 970

 Pennsylvania Route 970 (PA 970) is a 5.20 mi state highway in Clearfield County, Pennsylvania.
 The route runs from U.S. Route 322 (US 322) in Woodland to PA 879 in Shawville.

 Route description

 PA 970 begins at an intersection with US 322 in Bradford Township, heading north on Shawville Highway, a three-lane undivided road with two northbound lanes and one southbound lane.
 The road runs through a mix of fields and woods with some commercial development, with the lane configuration changing to two southbound lanes and one northbound lane as it runs near a shopping center.
 Farther north, the route comes to an interchange with I-80.
 Past this interchange, PA 970 becomes a two-lane road and continues north through agricultural areas with some woods and homes, passing through Pleasant Valley.
-The route heads into more forested areas and heads north-northwest, crossing a R.J.
+The route heads into more forested areas and heads north-northwest, crossing under a R.J.
 Corman Railroad line and running near the Shawville Generating Station before crossing the West Branch Susquehanna River into Goshen Township, where it ends at PA 879 in Shawville.